roryeddleston/portfolio/README.md

 # Portfolio website
 Websites displaying the current projects that I've made.
-New projects reflected upon completion.
+New projects added upon completion.